fubzee/W3HW-Password-Generator/README.md

 Functionality

-This application prompts a user for pre-selected criteria to determine a randomly generated password made up of a combination of lower case alphabet characters, upper case aplhabet characters, numbers and/or special characters.
+This application prompts a user for pre-selected criteria to determine a randomly generated password made up of a combination of lower case alphabet characters, upper case alphabet characters, numbers and/or special characters.
 The password has a minimum length of 8 random characters up to a total of 128 random characters.

 The password generator starts when the user clicks the generate password button.